 facet_wrap(~ age.category, ncol = 5)

 This uses the faceting capability to produce a plot with five panels: one panel for each age category.
 Within each panel is a boxplot which characterises the distribution of BMI for each gender within that age category.
 To my mind, this is a really attractive plot.
 It indicates that within each age category the median BMI does not differ significantly between genders although the IQR is generally larger for females.
-There is a tendency of increasing BMI until adulthood.
-The highest BMI values are found in adults.
+BMI tends to increase until adulthood and the highest BMI values are found in adults.
 This provides a view on the data which is complimentary to the first boxplot above.

 Well, that’s all for plotting categorical data.
 Next time we will have a look at some simple statistical tests.